About the Open Space World Map

 Operating costs are covered by contributions from those who have included themselves in the Map.

 The suggested initial contribution is 35€.
 The suggested annual contribution is 10€.

 Once a year, everyone in the Map except "Lifelong Member" receives an invitation to contribute.

 As in the past, anyone can become a "Lifelong Member" by making a one-time contribution of 100€.

 Contributions are needed to fund the Open Space World Map.
 However, they aren't a prerequisite for inclusion.

-Any surplus funds go to activities promoting the spread of Open Space Technology (OST) worldwide.
+Surplus funds are kept in a "Revolving Credit Fund" for activities promoting the spread of Open Space Technology (OST) worldwide.

 Grants and zero-interest loans are available to support